When we started in 1983 we wanted to build more than just an office block, business park or commercial property.

 We wanted to build a community of businesses where companies could start, grow and lean on each other in a supportive environment.

-Unlike other landlords, we use what profit we have to offer additional services at competitive prices to help businesses in Stirling grow.
+Unlike other landlords, we use what profit we have to offer additional services at competitive prices to help businesses in Central Scotland grow.

 Once a thriving carpet factory, the John Player Building nearly didn’t make it through World War 2.
 A German bomber dropped a landmine, just missing the factory and hitting the old King’s Park football ground.